Tesla Certified Body Shop: How to Find One & Why It Matters

 Aluminum and high-strength steel construction

-Tesla uses aluminum extensively across its body panels, structural components, and door frames.
 The Model S and Model X are built almost entirely on aluminum platforms.
-The Model 3 and Model Y use a mixed-material approach combining aluminum with high-strength steel, but critical structural sections remain aluminum.
-Attempting to repair these sections with standard steel-focused techniques risks compromising the structural integrity of the vehicle, often in ways that are not visible to the naked eye.
+Model 3 and Model Y use a mixed-material approach, but critical structural sections remain aluminum.
+Improper aluminum repairs can compromise structural integrity in ways that aren't visible until another collision happens.

-Tesla introduced a manufacturing process called gigacasting, which produces large structural components as single aluminum castings rather than welding many smaller pieces together.
-The rear underbody of many Model Y vehicles, for example, is a single cast piece that replaces what would have been 70 or more individual stamped steel parts in a conventional vehicle.
+Tesla manufactures large structural components as single aluminum castings rather than welding multiple smaller pieces together.
+The rear underbody of many Model Y vehicles, for example, is a single cast piece that replaces what would have been 70 or more individual stamped steel parts on a conventional vehicle.

 High-voltage battery system

-Every Tesla has a lithium-ion battery pack mounted beneath the passenger floor, running the full length and width of the cabin.
-In a collision, this battery can sustain damage that is not always visible from outside the vehicle.
-A compromised battery can cause fires hours or even days after a collision, a well-documented risk that requires specific safety procedures during inspection and repair.
+Every Tesla has a lithium-ion battery pack mounted beneath the passenger floor.
+Collision damage can create hazards that aren't visible externally.
+A compromised battery can catch fire hours or even days after a collision — a well-documented risk that requires specific safety procedures during inspection and repair.

 ADAS sensor recalibration requirements